"You might very well think that. I couldn't possibly comment."

 Starscream- Tim Stamper.
 Possibly also a dragon to Urquhart.

-Strawman Political: Mostly averted in the TV series.
-Every character who expresses strong views is always allowed to justify them, and any such character portrayed negatively (such as Patrick Woolton) is simply shown as a generally unpleasant individual in spite of their beliefs.
-Michael Dobbs was a Conservative, though, which might cancel out any motivation to show the Conservatives in an unfavourable light, as they have often been portrayed by other writers.
+Strawman Political: Generally averted in the TV series, as policy tends not to be nearly as important a concern to Urquhart and his opponents as power.
+Every character who expresses strong views is always allowed to justify them, and any such character portrayed negatively (such as Patrick Woolton) is simply shown as a generally unpleasant individual.

 In the novel, Urquhart arranges his own death so he can appear to die heroically shielding his wife from an assassin's bullet while organising events to strike at Makepeace from beyond the grave and destroy his political career, ensuring his legacy in the process.